Frequently asked questions

 All lift users require a RFID card or MyPass card.
 Photographic ID may be required to collect.

-Pass Protection costs $40 and can be added to your 3 Peak Pass or Mt Hutt Pass purchase.
-Pass protection is your injury/medical cover and provides for full or partial refund of the season pass where an injury, medical condition or travel ban imposed by regulatory bodies, precludes or significantly limits ability to use the pass throughout the entire season.
+Pass protection is your injury/medical cover and provides for a full or partial refund of the season pass where an injury, medical condition, or travel ban imposed by regulatory bodies, precludes season pass use throughout the entire season.